plummonke/advent-of-code-2022/README.markdown

 # Advent of Code 2022
 Advent of Code is an annual coding challenge to encourage developers to hone skills and learn new methods and languages.
-For 2022, I'm going to use my preferred programming language, Go, and possibly add some other languages such as Python.
+For 2022, I'm going to use Go, Racket (which I'm learning), and possibly add some other languages such as Python.

 Each day starting December 1, 2022, a challenge will be posted on [the Advent of Code site](https://adventofcode.com/).
 Upon completing the challenge, users submit their answers and receive a star for completion and gain access to a more difficult challenge.
 Challenges may involve complex algorithms or hardware limitations; optimization is key for the second challenge and sometimes required for the first.